Skip to content

 • Corporate sentiment appears strong, as evidenced by positive earnings revisions and guidance for calendar year 2026.

-• The US economy has proven robust.
-Labor market data is disparate but remains stable.
+• The US economy has proven relatively robust, while labor market data is disparate but remains stable.

 Persistent inflation pressures

-• Tariffs have been absorbed by both consumer prices and business margins.
-Core goods inflation remains above trend, albeit pressures may have peaked.
+• Tariffs have been absorbed by both US consumer prices and business margins.
+As a result, core goods inflation remains above trend, albeit pressures may have peaked.

 Policy bifurcation